NagShankar/Video-playback-tracking-with-localStorage/README.md

 # Video-playback-tracking-with-localStorage
-Track video pause timings and store it in localStorage so when the user reopens the browser window restore video with the previously paused timings
+Track video pause timings and store it in browser using localStorage, so when the user reopens the browser window restore video with the previously paused timings